 When the “deal of the century” came along I was reporting to our Chairman of the Board and CEO, Bob Benmosche, and he asked me to lead the integration of the $14 billion acquisition.
 Then he said I had to finish the integration in less than nine months, something that had never been done before, by anyone, anywhere, ever.
 I chose my team, we set to work, and we did it, and he was with me every step of the way.
 I’ll never forget that, or him, and I’ll never forget the 996 people who worked with us to make it happen.

 I am a writer now, and have been for a few years.
-I know I’m a writer because I’m enrolled in a writer’s program in New York.
+I know I’m a writer because I’ve been through writer’s programs in New York.
 I’m careful to say that I’m a writer not an author because an author can point to a published book on a shelf, and say, “that’s mine.”
 I’ll be an author soon, but for now, I’m just a writer.

 I’ve learned to read all over again.
 I’ve learned to see people differently, to see them with more compassion, as Whitman did.
 I’ve learned that I always was a writer, that I was just trapped in a role someone else created, fulfilling my family’s version of the American dream.

-Ten years ago I met my partner Shannon.
+Two decades ago I met my partner Shannon.
 Before that I thought I’d be alone forever, even surrounded by family and friends; I’m just that much of an odd duck.
 But with Shannon I found the only other person on the face of the earth who could (or would) be my partner.
 Every day I do whatever I can to make sure that she will always be by my side.
-In addition, there are two great kids, my daughter (who is off to NYU) who has figured out that Dady is as good at holding clothes at Barnies as he is at paying for them, and my son, who went to the same undergrad school that I did, this time with much better results.
+In addition, there are two great kids, my daughter (who is off to Portland to join a hip architecture firm) who has figured out that Dady is as good at holding clothes at Barnies as he is at paying for them, and my son, who went to the same undergrad school that I did, this time with much better results.
 He doesn’t talk about his extracricuulars much, but I have my suspicions.

-We go to the opera at the Met, we go to underground clubs to hear Drum and Base DJs, we go to the Vanguard to hear Jazz, we used to go to Tonic for experimental music (Marc Rebot, etc…) but it closed, bummer…No golf, no tennis, used to pay squash, used to sail, used to ski and I can still almost bench press half of what I could in college (no I can’t, but it sounds good).
+Now I’m in Bozeman, so there’s no opera at the Met, no underground clubs to hear Drum and Base DJs, no Vanguard to hear Jazz, or Tonic for experimental music (Marc Rebot, etc…but it closed, bummer) — except when we fly back, which is easy from Bozeman.
+But there are ungulates of various kind, some we ride, some that just sit in the paddock below the house and look at us looking at them…No golf, no tennis, used to pay squash, used to sail, used to ski, now I do a lot of CrossFit, and can squat what I could in college (no I can’t, but it sounds good).

 And thats about it.
 In a nutshell: a post-postmodernist writer, fighting to catch up with his art after serving time as a capitalist oppressor of the people.
 Yep, that’s me.